Botorrita plaque: Notes

 Xavier Delamarre and John T. Koch argue that the term uiroku (< *wiro-kū) in 1.5, 1.51 and 3.26 means 'man-dog' (i.e. werewolf).
-It would be cognate to Viroconium (< *wiroconion, 'place of man-dogs'), the ancient name of the English village of Wroxeter, the Old Irish ferchu ('male dog, fierce dog'), and the Brittonic personal names Guurci (Old Welsh) and Gurki (Old Breton).
+It would be cognate to Viroconium (< *wiroconion, 'place of man-dogs'), the ancient name of the English village of Wroxeter, the Old Irish ferchu ('male dog, fierce dog'), and the Brittonic personal names Guurci (Old Welsh) and Gurki (Old Breton).It has been observed that nearly every line in this text has a form ending in -kum, and this is generally taken to be a genitive plural ending -um on a (maybe generalized) -k- stem, a common feature of Celtic place names (such as Brittonic Ebor-ak-on > York); this observation doesn't take account of the type and position of the names that appear with the k-um stem, all of them located in the second place of each formula, nor it is able to explain the lack of final -m in the term uiroku throughout all of the text.

 Blanca María Prósper interprets the word letontu as pertaining to the semantic field of Proto-Indo-European *pléth₂us ('flat, vast, broad').
 It is also suggested that Toutinokum refers to a family name and derives from the widespread Celtic (and Indo-European) stem *teut/tout- ('people, tribe').